HotpotDesign/Game-Assets-And-Resources/README.md

 # Game Assets And Resources
 This tutorial is written by [Hotpot.ai](https://hotpot.ai?s=game_assets).
 Hotpot helps you create attractive [game assets](https://hotpot.ai/templates/game_asset?s=github_game_assets), [App Store screenshots](https://hotpot.ai/templates/iphone_xs_max?s=github_game_assets), [Google Play screenshots](https://hotpot.ai/templates/samsung_s9?s=github_game_assets), [app icons](https://hotpot.ai/templates/app_store_icon?s=github_game_assets), [logos](https://hotpot.ai/templates/text_design?s=github_game_assets) and other graphics for games, apps, and extensions.

-This guide was originally posted on [Hotpot.ai](https://hotpot.ai/blog/game_assets), and is cross-referenced here for editing purposes and developer convenience.
+This guide was originally posted on [Hotpot.ai](https://hotpot.ai/blog/game_assets), and is cross-referenced here for developer convenience and so the community can make contributions.

 ## Overview
 This page documents both free and paid assets and resources for making Unity games, iOS games, Android games, 2D games, 3D games, and other games.
 While most of these game assets and game resources are free, some may also offer paid assets through a freemium model.
 Where possible, we avoid stricly paid assets and resources unless they are best-in-class.